jdginn/arpad/cmd/reaperoscgen/design.md

 - Parse the REAPER OSC config file and extract all actions, patterns, argument types, wildcards, and documentation.
 - Generate idiomatic Go methods on a `Reaper` struct for binding handlers to each action.
 - Prefer numeric bindings (int/float/bool) over string bindings when multiple pattern types exist for an action.
-- Handle wildcards in OSC paths.
-If there are multiple wildcards, create `PathXXX` structs containing the full complement.
+- Handle wildcards in OSC paths via parameterized `PathXXX` structs or single parameters when only one wildcard exists.
 - Use appropriate Go types in callbacks, based on the OSC pattern's argument type.
-No multi-argument handlers are needed for the current REAPER spec.
 - Copy and preserve relevant documentation/comments from the config file to generated Go code.
 - Emit a single Go source file containing all bindings.
 - Store all patterns and paths for each action, even if only the "best" is used in the generated API, for future extensibility.